neptuneresearch/ring-membership-sql/README.md

 - `tx_ringmember_list_source_tx_hash_idx`: index on `{ source_tx_hash }`
 - `tx_ringmember_list_ringmember_txo_key_idx`: index on `{ ringmember_txo_key }`
 - `tx_ringmember_list_ringmember_amount_index_idx`: index on `{ ringmember_amount_index }`

 ---
+# Applications (In Development)
+These are still in development and are not yet included in the refresh or index procs.

+- `ringmember_tx_list`: Linking the output amount index (txo_amount_index) to key offsets (tx_input_list), list the transactions which use each output as a ring member.
+- `txo_first_ring`: For each transaction output, find the first transaction which uses it as a ring member.
+- `txo_no_ring`: Transaction outputs that have never been used as ring members.

+---